Jakejamesreid/Coronavirus_Dashboard/README.md

 **Stage 3** - Create an interactive SVG map of Ireland, which when a county is hovered over will display sample data.
 This data will later be replaced with the latest coronavirus figures.

-**Stage 4** - Use the API from data.gov to populate the charts and SVG map
+**Stage 4** - Use the data.gov APIs to populate the charts and interactive map with the data from the datasets.

-**Stage 5** - Test robustness of the site and optimize performance and code
+**Stage 5** - Test robustness of the site and optimize performance and code.

+---

 ## Technologies Used